kubernetes-sigs/application/docs/proposals/status.md

 #### Standard Conditions
 These conditions should be added to `.status.conditions` for Application CRD and subsequently to other resources:
 ##### `Ready`
 Readiness as perceived by the resource controller.
 This means the controller deems the underlying resources to be ready for consumption to the best of its knowledge.
-It coule be implemented as a low pass filter to filter out transient or persistent failures such as restarts of underlying pods.
+It could be implemented as a low pass filter to filter out transient or persistent failures such as restarts of underlying pods.

 ##### `Settled`
 Would indicate whether controller acted on latest revision of `.spec` and the underlying resources conform to the latest revision of the `.spec`